New-Horizons-Team/new-horizons-team.github.io/_posts/2023-09-04-langchain-vulns.md

 > - Pandas agent
 > - Python agent

-Basically, the potential vulnerable packages were move to experimental.
-So, in practice we have the following:
+The potentially vulnerable packages were moved to experimental.
+So, in practice, we have the following:

 - langchain.experimental: